- Docker executor workflow

 - Host device mounting not supported.

-- When mounting a volume directory it has to exist, or Docker will fail to start the container, see #3754 for additional detail.
+- When mounting a volume directory it has to exist, or Docker fails to start the container, see #3754 for additional detail.

 -